 Associate Degree Nursing - LVN to ADN Transition A.A.S.
+Degree Type A.A.S.

-\Upon acceptance to the program and review of transcript the LVN is awarded 12 credits for Vocational Nursing coursework completed prior to beginning this track.
+Upon acceptance to the program and review of transcript the LVN is awarded 12 credits for Vocational Nursing coursework completed prior to beginning this track.

+recequit

-Course Number Title Credits
+Course Title Credits

+Number

-BIOL 2401 Human Anatomy and Physiology I 4
+BIOL 2401 Human Anatomy and 4

+Physiology I

-BIOL 2420 Microbiology for Non-Science Majors 4
+BIOL 2420 Microbiology for Non-Science 4

+Majors

 PSYC 2301 General Psychology 3

-PSYC 2314 Lifespan Growth and Development 3
+PSYC 2314 Lifespan Growth and 3

+Development

-Vocational Nursing Hours (Electives) 12
+Vocational Nursing Hours 12

+(Electives)